This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conclusion

-When your snake’s eye caps won’t come off, act quickly with the methods outlined above.
+When your snake’s eye caps won’t come off, don’t sweat it—it’s more common than you think.